Share the page

 46% of deaths caused by climate-related disasters occur in fragile countries (OECD).

-In light of this paradox, how can more climate finance be directed to fragile and conflict-affected settings while also supporting stability and crisis prevention?
+In light of this paradox, how can more climate finance be directed to fragile and conflict-hit countries while also supporting stability and crisis prevention?

 On the ground